 Is it any good?

-Robert DeNiro loves comedy.
-Who knew?
+Overall, this one isn't as good as the first, but it's great to see Robert DeNiro doing comedy.
 After decades as America's most respected dramatic actor, DeNiro discovered that he enjoyed making people laugh in Analyze This and he does it again in the aptly titled sequel, ANALYZE THAT.
-Overall, this one isn't as good as the first.
 There are some slow patches, and Lisa Kudrow as Sobel's wife is badly misused.
 The plot doesn't go anywhere and the attempt to make the pretentious producer of the television show funny does not work at all.

 But it is sheer joy to see DeNiro give everything he's got (which is plenty) to the pure pleasure of comic madness, and every time he comes on screen, the movie takes off like a rocket.
 Raging Bull fans will delight in seeing DeNiro onscreen with the woman who played Vicki LaMotta, Cathy Moriarty.
 They still have great chemistry.
 And be sure to stay for the outtakes at the end.
 I know they have become a cliché, but these are worth the wait.